-As a landlord, you have a duty of care towards tenants, so their safety must always take priority.
-Faulty furniture that’s not fit for purpose can put a tenant’s life in serious danger, which is why it’s essential you purchase items from a reputable source.
+As a landlord, you have a duty of care towards tenants, so their safety is your number one concern.
+Faulty furniture that’s not fit for purpose can put a tenant’s life in serious danger, which is why you have to buy pieces from a reputable furniture supplier.

 For more information on furniture fire safety, click here.